Resources

 By AdvocateDaily.com Staff

-In a recent ruling, the Ontario Court of Appeal (OCA) upheld a trial judge’s order that a woman pay her ex-husband spousal support, even though the pair had agreed to waive their rights to support as part of their comprehensive separation agreement.
+In a somewhat recent ruling, the Ontario Court of Appeal (OCA) upheld a trial judge’s order that a woman pay her ex-husband spousal support, even though the pair had agreed to waive their rights to support as part of their comprehensive separation agreement.

 Silbert, principal of Sharon B. Silbert Professional Corporation, tells AdvocateDaily.com that courts are generally loathe to interfere with contracts made between parties, but says this decision is a reminder of their power to override agreements in certain circumstances.